128technology/docs/docs/plugin_icmp_reachability_detection.md

 ## Overview
-The plugin is designed to work with services that need a `hunt` based path prioritization.
-For example, if the router has two wan interfaces - broadband and lte, the plugin can be set up to use broadband as the primary path and lte as the secondary path.
+ The plugin is designed to assist with failover for services that use a hunt based strategy, where traffic prefers one path over another during normal operations.
+(As opposed to a proportional distribution strategy which leverages multiple paths simultaneously.).
+If the router has two wan interfaces - broadband and LTE, the plugin can be set up to use broadband as the primary path and LTE as the secondary path.
 The plugin works by performing a continuous ICMP ping for the configured service(s) over each of the specified paths.
 A unique [application-id module](concepts_appid.md#appid-using-modules) based service is generated to represent each of the potential paths.
-When the primary path is reachable,the corresponding primary path service will be activated to route the sessions.
+When the primary path is reachable, the corresponding primary path service will be activated to route the sessions.
 In the event of the primary path failure, the secondary path service will be activated and all subsequent sessions will then be routed using the new service.

 ## Plugin Behavior
 At the core of the plugin is the `ping-monitor` utility which will be used to do a continuous ping to the destination over all available paths.
 The `icmp-probe-agent` will be notified of any path status changes by the `ping-monitor` to help make decisions on how to update the application module configuration.
 The `service-route > icmp-probe > vector-priority` will be used to sort the paths in logical order.